 Emma McBride, MA

-Emma uses a collaborative, strengths-based approach to build a warm and safe relationship with her clients.
-She works primarily from acceptance and commitment therapy (ACT) and relational perspectives to help clients: reframe their relationship to distressing thoughts and emotions; define and commit to their values, and explore new ways of connecting with others.
+Emma uses a collaborative approach to build a warm and safe relationship with her clients.
+She works primarily from acceptance and commitment therapy (ACT), cognitive-behavioral (CBT), and systems perspectives to help clients feel more open, centered, engaged, and connected in their lives.
 Emma is also a meditation instructor and long-time practitioner.
-She enjoys integrating mindfulness into her work to help clients connect with their bodies, soothe painful emotions, and explore the spiritual aspects of their lives.
+She enjoys integrating mindfulness into her work to help clients find ways of becoming calm and focused, soothe painful emotions, and explore the spiritual aspects of their lives.

 Outside of her work at the Center for Growth, Emma is completing research on mindfulness, stress, and health at Rowan University.
 Her academic work focuses on the ways meditation practice may change how our bodies react to stress, as well as adapting mindfulness-based groups for individuals facing loss and chronic illness.
 When she is not at the Center or doing research, Emma spends her time teaching meditation at Cooper Medical School, planting veggies at her community garden, and hanging out with her partner and two cats.